ONDC-Official/log-validation-utility/README.md

 The table below outlines the payload structure for various transaction flows in the Retail Log Validation Utility.
 Each flow corresponds to specific actions within the ONDC network, and the payload structure provides a clear representation of the data expected for each action.
 This comprehensive reference assists developers in constructing accurate and valid JSON payloads for their transactions.

+**Note for Version 1.2.5**: Starting from retail version 1.2.5, all flows that include fulfillment states should include ALL possible `on_status_*` calls in their payload (pending, packed, agent_assigned, at_pickup, out_for_pickup, pickup_failed, picked, at_delivery, in_transit, at_destination_hub, out_for_delivery, delivery_failed, delivered).
+The validation utility will automatically validate only the required states based on the routing type (P2P or P2H2P) specified in the order.

 | Flow 1        | Flow 2                     | Flow 3                     | Flow 4     | Flow 5                           | Flow 6                        | Flow 7            | Flow 8    | Flow 9            |
 | ------------- | -------------------------- | -------------------------- | ---------- | -------------------------------- | ----------------------------- | ----------------- | --------- | ----------------- |
 | search        | search                     | search                     | search     | search                           | search                        | search            | search    | search_inc        |